DevDockTools

 Introduction to JSON Formatting

 When working with JSON data, it's essential to format it properly to improve readability and reduce debugging time.
-A well-formatted JSON can increase code readability by 40% and reduce errors by 25%.
+A well-formatted JSON can increase code readability substantially and reduce errors substantially.
 In this article, we'll explore how to format and prettify JSON in any editor, using online tools and code examples.

 Online JSON Formatters

 There are several online tools available that can format JSON data, including the json-formatter tool.
-This tool can format JSON with 99.9% accuracy and handle large files up to 10MB.
+This tool formats JSON reliably and handles large files comfortably.
 Here's an example of how to use it:

 Using the JSON Formatter Tool